sympy/sympy/doc/src/modules/physics/vector/fields.rst

-The :mod:`scalar_potential` function in :mod:`physics.vector` calculates the scalar potential field corresponding to a given conservative vector field in 3D space - minus the extra constant of integration, ofcourse.
+The :mod:`scalar_potential` function in :mod:`physics.vector` calculates the scalar potential field corresponding to a given conservative vector field in 3D space - minus the extra constant of integration, of course.

 Example of usage -